- Tutor Forum

 - Find an Expert

-Studies have shown that autonomous learning is a critical component to attention span and this is where a pedagogy knowns as “constructivism” comes in.
+What we do know is that the more engaged students tend to pay attention and make grade improvements at a comparatively accelerated rate.
+Moreover, studies have shown that autonomous learning is a critical component to attention span and this is where a pedagogy known as “constructivism” comes in.

 Constructivism views the teacher as “facilitator” rather than as lecturer and it employs scaffolding among other tools to help create meaning for each student.
-This helps the keep the learner engaged, creates a sense of empowerment and generates learner autonomy.
+This helps keep the learner engaged, creates a sense of empowerment, and also generates learner autonomy.

 The idea of empowering the instructor to become a facilitator rather than a lecturer is one way to improve test prep programming.
 The other pieces include having a sequenced curriculum, plenty of practice sets, diagnostic tests, and item analysis feedback reporting.

-Several of these items are open-source and others can be obtained at a reasonable cost.
+There are some great open-source items on the web and plenty of others can be obtained at a reasonable cost.
 We bundle all these items into our TPAPT at School Programs as well.